UT-Austin-RPL/Coopernaut/template.md

 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
-We present AutoCastSim, a simulation framework that offers network-augmented autonomous driving simulation on top of CARLA.
+We introduce <b>AutoCastSim</b>, a simulation framework that offers network-augmented autonomous driving simulation on top of <a href="https://carla.org/">CARLA</a>.
 This simulation framework allows custom designs of various traffic scenarios for training and evaluating autonomous driving models.
 The simulated vehicles can be configured with realistic wireless communications.
 It also provides a path planning-based oracle expert who has access to privileged environment information to generate action supervision for imitation learning.
+Above shows three example accident-prone scenarios we designed in AutoCastSim as the evaluation benchmark for Coopernaut.
 </left>
 </td></tr></tbody>
 </table>